-Department of Campus Safety 2014 Statistics 6
+Department of Campus Safety and Security 2016 Statistics 3

-8
+Safety on the Campuses 6

 How do I Report an Emergency?
+8

 What Should I Call For?
 8

 Off Campus Crime Reporting 9

-Title IX 9
+Title IX

-Sex Offenses/Sexual Misconduct 9
+Sex Offenses/Sexual Misconduct ç

 Definitions 10

 Education and Prevention Programs 15

 Procedures for Reporting a Complaint 16

 Sex Offender Registry 20

 Assistance for Victims 20

 Crime Victim Bill of Rights 20

-Injunctions for Protection 22
+Injunctions for Protection 27

 How to be an Active Bystander 24

 University Policy and Judicial Action 24

 Alcohol Use 25

 Drug Use 25

 Weapons on Campus 25

 Access and Security in the Residential Halls 25

-Access and Security in Academic and Administrative Buildings 26
+Access and Security in Academic and Administrative Buildings

-Safety in Numbers 26
+Safety in Numbers

-Maintenance of Campus Facilities 26
+Maintenance of Campus Facilities

-Workplace/Campus Violence 26
+Workplace/Campus Violence

-Staying Informed for Safety 27
+Staying Informed for Safety

-Crime Advisories 27
+Crime Advisories

-Crime Log 27
+Crime Log

-Confidential Reporting 28
+Confidential Reporting

-Emergency Response and Evacuation Procedures 29
+Emergency Response and Evacuation Procedures

-Emergency Notification 29
+Emergency Notification

-Emergency Response 29
+Emergency Response

-Immediate Notification 30
+Immediate Notification

-Evacuation and Shelter-in-Place 31
+Evacuation and Shelter-in-Place

-Missing Person Policy 32
+Missing Person Policy

-Your Safety, Your Security: 101 33
+Your Safety, Your Security: 101

-For Your Safety 34
+For Your Safety

-Blue-Light Telephones and Their Locations 37
+Blue-Light Telephones and Their Locations

-Annual Security Report 38
+Annual Security Report

-Campus Security Authorities (CSA's) 38
+Campus Security Authorities (CSA's)

-Crime and Fire Statistics Definitions 38
+Crime and Fire Statistics Definitions

-Crime Statistics 40
+Crime Statistics.

-Fire Safety Right-to-Know 44
+Fire Safety Right-to-Know

-Contact Information 51
+Contact Information

-Department of Campus Safety 2014 Statistics
+Department of Campus Safety and Security 2016 Statistics

-The Department of Campus Safety employs 20 full-time patrol and 5 part-time patrol officers that patrol the campus 24 hours a day, 7 days a week, 365 days a year.
-Along with the patrol division, the Department employs 4 part-time dispatchers and 1 full-time access control officer.
-Together, this team of 29 carries out the various duties and responsibilities that provides a safe working and learning environment to every individual who sets foot on campus.
-Enclosed in this document are the statistics, polices and procedures that govern the Department and the University in civil and criminal matters, that deal specifically with the safety of students and employees.
+The Department of Campus Safety and Security employs 18 full-time and 3 part-time patrol officers that patrol the campus in West Palm Beach 24 hours a day, 7 days a week, 365 days a year.
+Along with the patrol division, the Department employs 1 full-time Director of Campus Safety and Security, 1 full-time Office Manager, 4 part-time dispatchers, and 1 full-time access control officer.
+Together, this team of 28 carries out the various duties and responsibilities that provides a safe working and learning environment to every individual who sets foot on campus.
+Enclosed in this document are the statistics, policies and procedures that govern the Department and the University in civil and criminal matters, which deal specifically with the safety of students and employees.

 Each patrol officer, within one year of employment, is licensed by the State of Florida with their Class D Security license and certified in baton, pepper spray, handcuffing techniques and defensive tactics.
-As well, officers are certified in CPR, AED and Basic First Aid.
+Officers are also certified in CPR, AED and Basic First Aid.
 Officers are recertified in those high-liability areas every 2 years and conduct in-service trainings throughout the year.

-Dispatchers are given APCO training to provide the foundation and understanding of their responsibilities and provide the necessary framework for dispatching in emergency situations.
+Dispatchers are given training to provide the foundation and understanding of their responsibilities and provide the necessary framework for dispatching in emergency situations.
 The communications division has direct communication with the West Palm Beach 911 Call Center via 911 telecommunications and direct radio communications.